 Certain products are manufactured and sold pursuant to licensing agreements for trademarks.
 Also, many of the designs used by the Company are copyrighted by other parties, including trademark licensors, and are available to the Company through copyright license agreements.
 The licensing agreements are generally for an initial term of one to three years and may or may not be subject to renewal or extension.
-Sales of licensed products represented 61% of the Company's gross sales in fiscal year 2014, which included 38% of sales under the Company's license agreements with affiliated companies of The Walt Disney Company ("Disney").
-Each such license agreement with Disney expires on December 31, 2015.
+Sales of licensed products represented 63% of the Company's gross sales in fiscal year 2015, which included 44% of sales under the Company's license agreements with affiliated companies of The Walt Disney Company ("Disney").
+The table below sets forth the Company's license agreements with Disney as of June 1, 2015.